paulirish/numderscore/Readme.md

 ![sample](./sample.png)

 This is achieved by adding font features to font files which enable outboard configuration of number formatting.
+The 'inserted' characters are baked into the font, so they don't affect copy/paste, syntax highlighting, etc.

-Feature names for the  features are:
+Attribution: This project is primarily [`sh1boot`'s `numderspace`](https://github.com/sh1boot/numderline), which is based substantially on [Numderline](https://github.com/trishume/numderline).
+My (paulirish) updates are adding `dgun`, auto-monospace detection, better test page and docs.

 | Feature Name | Example | *D*igit *G*rouping with… |
 | :--- | ---: | :--- |